mitramir/ev-platform/README.md

 - **Image Gallery**: Each vehicle card and detail page includes an image gallery with navigation arrows and a transition effect.
 - **Notifications**: Displays a success notification after creating a vehicle, with options to add another or return to the main page.
 - **Responsive Design**: Built with Tailwind CSS for a responsive and modern UI.
-- **Error Handling**: Handles API errors with user-friendly messages and retry options.
+- **Error Handling**: Handles API errors with user-friendly messages.

 ## Prerequisites